transloadit/uppy/website/src/docs/aws-s3-multipart.md

 The maximum amount of chunks to upload simultaneously.
 Set to `0` to disable limiting.

+### autoRetry: false

+Configures whether or not to auto-retry the upload when the user’s internet connection is back online after an outage.

 ### companionUrl: null

 The Companion URL to use for proxying calls to the S3 Multipart API.